Wolf, Casey call for gun violence reduction laws at federal, state levels

 HARRISBURG, Pa.
-(WHTM) – In the wake of the mass shootings in El Paso and Dayton, Governor Tom Wolf joined other lawmakers and activists Wednesday for a bipartisan call to address gun violence at the Capitol.
+(WHTM) – In the wake of the mass shootings in El Paso and Dayton, Gov. Tom Wolf joined other lawmakers and activists Wednesday at the Capitol for a bipartisan call to address gun violence.

 The event also served as a vigil for the 31 people killed and dozens injured in both shootings.

-Wolf was joined by U.S. Senator Bob Casey, who also urged his fellow lawmakers to take action at the state and federal levels.
+Wolf was joined by U.S. Sen. Bob Casey, who urged his fellow lawmakers to take action at the state and federal levels.
 Wolf shared three key things he believes lawmakers can do immediately to bring about change.

 “I understand we must honor the Second Amendment but the Second Amendment is not a license to kill,” said Wolf, surrounded by a crowd of dozens of activists and legislators.
 “I’m calling for the swift passage of the Extreme Risk Protection Order Act, also known as the red flag law.”

-“[It’s] difficult to [pass] that when the one person who can convene the United States Senate has not yet agreed to call us back,” said Senator Bob Casey, sharing that he wants Senate Majority Leader, Mitch McConnell, to set a concrete date for a vote on gun-violence reduction measures.
-“The time for talk is over and the time for action is now, right now!”
+“[It’s] difficult to [pass] that when the one person who can convene the United States Senate has not yet agreed to call us back,” said Casey, sharing that he wants Senate Majority Leader Mitch McConnell to set a concrete date for a vote on gun violence reduction measures.
+“The time for talk is over and the time for action is now, right now.”

 “We need to know that every person in this country that owns a gun has gone through a background check,” said Deb Marteslo, of Moms Demand Action.
-“We’re here to say this has gotta stop!”
+“We’re here to say this has got to stop.”

 Despite an overwhelming crowd of supporters for gun reform, not everyone at the rally felt passing new laws is the answer.